Tools & Resources to Shift Power to Communities

 Get inspired by what other funders are doing

 As with other GreenLight Funds across the country, GreenLight Boston relies on local GreenLight Selection Advisory Councils made up of for-profit and nonprofit leaders, philanthropists, social entrepreneurs, and academics, who act as expert partners and sounding boards to help decide which community-based organizations receive funding.
-In Boston, GreenLight’s model also includes a separate council of family partners who engage in a parallel process to the Advisory Council, sharing their opinions on what kinds of services they would use and how nonprofit programs impact their communities.
-Ultimately, the family partners join the Advisory Council to vote on what organization to support.
+In Boston, GreenLight Fund’s model also includes a separate council of family partners who engage in a parallel process to the Advisory Council, sharing their opinions on what kinds of services they would use and how nonprofit programs impact their communities.
+Ultimately, the family partners join the council to vote on what organization to support.

 The California Endowment engages young people living in California to serve on its President’s Youth Council, intended to center youth voices and help shape the foundation’s investments and culture.
 During three-year terms, council members provide community perspective and also get leadership, professional-development, and networking opportunities.